Build an App Like Uber

 Load Balancer: There are mainly three different layers of Load Balancers: Layer 3, Layer 4 and Layer 7.

-While Layer 3 receives all the traffic from the approved IPs, Layer 4 is used mainly for DNS-based Load Balancing, Layer 7 is used for Application-level Load Balancing.
+While Layer 3 receives all the traffic from the approved IPs, Layer 4 is used mainly for DNS-based Load Balancing, and Layer 7 is used for Application-level Load Balancing.

 Web Socket: In order to share synchronized messages between any Client and a Server, Web Sockets are deployed.
 In case it’s a normal HTTP request, then web sockets may not be used, but since Uber is handling all messages between the demand and supply in real-time, Web Sockets are an important part of the system design.